遠東新世紀股份有限公司〈原遠東紡織〉,乃台灣規模最宏大、最多元化的紡織及相關產品製造者。本公司共分化纖、紡織、石化、土地開發與轉投資五大事業。

 Strengthening Emergency Response with Safety Drills

-To strengthen employees’ ability to react immediately during emergencies and activate emergency responses to reduce the loss of lives, property and production capacity, all FENC sites must conduct risk identification and assessment with considerations given to the geographic location, type of hazardous chemical, area prone to natural disasters and infectious disease defined by law such as COVID-19.
+To strengthen employees’ ability to react immediately during emergencies and activate emergency responses to reduce the loss of lives, property and production capacity, all FENC sites must conduct risk identification and assessment with considerations given to the geographic location, type of hazardous chemical, and area prone to natural disasters.
 Once the assessment is completed, staff shall consider controllable factors within the plant and propose emergency response procedures targeting various emergency scenarios.
 The order of each training and drill is determined based on the type and frequency of the disaster.

 Smart Occupational Safety and Health

-3. AI Occupational Safety Management at Hsinpu Chemical Fiber Plant
+2. Facebook Occupational Safety and Health Campaign for Migrant Workers at Hsinpu Chemical Fiber Plant

 Occupational Injuries